We work with Listed Buildings

 That said, such comments are good for us because it encourages us to reflect and assess how we are doing things.
 Do we really spell out our continued success within Conservation Areas, our involvement with Article 4 requirements and our works to Listed Building Works?
 Are we clear about what we do or have we lost touch with the language of clients and just plod along using ‘archispeak’?

-Therefore, we have taken the decision to update our website and including a new category on the project page which will be called ‘Listed’.
-Talking it through in house, we feel the term ‘Conservation’ may be a little misleading to the lay person, and that’s who we want to inform.
+Therefore, we have taken the decision to update our website and include a new category on the project page which will be called ‘Listed’.
+Talking it through in house, we feel the term ‘Conservation’ may be a little misleading to the layperson, and that’s who we want to inform.
 The updates to the site will take place in the next week or so.

-Essentially, the practice’s approach to Listed Buildings is to prepare a good, robust Planning Application which includes a Heritage Statement and/or a strong Design and Access Statement.
+Essentially, the practice’s approach to Listed Buildings is to prepare a good, robust Planning Application that includes a Heritage Statement and/or a strong Design and Access Statement.
 This helps the process enormously as the Planners and Conservation teams at Local Authorities know that clients are taking the project seriously by appointing a RIBA Chartered Practice.
-The Loacal Authority see that the client is trying to achieve a design that is sympathetic and appropriate to the project.
-It also helps that we have previous experience in the approach towards Conservation so, in some cases LA’s are familiar with our work approach and methods.
+The Local Authority see that the client is trying to achieve a design that is sympathetic and appropriate to the project.
+It also helps that we have previous experience in the approach towards Conservation so, in some cases, LAs are familiar with our work approach and methods.